bottlesdevs/Bottles/README.md

 #### Notices for package maintainers
 We are happy to see packaged Bottles but we ask you to respect some small rules:
-- The package must be `bottles`, in other distributions it is possible to use suffixes (eg` bottles-git` on Arch Linux for the git based package) while on others the RDNN format is required (eg `com.usebottles.bottles` on elementary OS and Flathub repository).
+- The package must be `bottles`, in other distributions it is possible to use suffixes (e.g. `bottles-git` on Arch Linux for the git based package) while on others the RDNN format is required (e.g. `com.usebottles.bottles` on elementary OS and Flathub repository).
 All other nomenclatures are discouraged.
-- In the current development phase, the version corresponds to the formula (`2.commit`, eg 2.a005f01), where possible use this formula throughout the development phase.
+- In the current development phase, the version corresponds to the formula (`2.commit`, e.g. 2.a005f01), where possible use this formula throughout the development phase.
 Please don't travel into the future with releases.
 It might confuse users.
 - Do not package external files and do not make changes to the code, no hard script.
 Obviously with the exception of files essential for packaging.
 Once the package is published, you can open a [Pull Request](https://github.com/bottlesdevs/Bottles/pulls) to add it to the packages table above!
 Thanks :heart:!